 The Olive Tree Foundation, Inc. makes competitive grants to applicants who best meet the eligibility qualifications in the grantmaking year.
 We will not be accepting new grant request applications until Jan.
 2, 2020.

 Eligible grant applicants are public agencies or organizations tax exempt under Section 501(c)(3) of the Internal Revenue Code.
 Proof of tax-exemption status is required with application.

 The Olive Tree Foundation provides funding for:

 Supporting institutions that develop the academic skills of youth during the critical stages of their development.
-Key objectives should include character building; fostering ethics, teamwork, self-esteem and self-confidence; broadening horizons and aspirations; strengthening unique abilities and talents; developing community awareness and involvement; improving communication and interpersonal skills.
+Key objectives should include character-building; fostering ethics, teamwork, self-esteem and self-confidence; broadening horizons and aspirations; strengthening unique abilities and talents; developing community awareness and involvement; improving academic, communication and interpersonal skills.

-Funding the writing, editing, and publishing of works of historical interest (non-fiction), fiction and art OTF members believe should be made available to the public.
+Funding the writing, editing, and publishing of works of historical interest (nonfiction), fiction and art that OTF members believe should be made available to the public.

-Granting support for institutions building structures which would improve the quality of life in communities or renovating structures that preserve a historical heritage.
+Granting support for institutions building structures that would improve the quality of life in communities or renovating structures that preserve a historical heritage.

 Strengthening organizations involved in the protection of civil rights; uplifting individuals to enable them to become self-sufficient and self-sustaining; sheltering the indigent and infirm; supporting institutions involved in establishing and improving health and environmental infrastructures that enhance quality of life in the communities they serve.